skip to Main Content

 Physical Space

-At our current house my teaching space is in our living room.
-One corner houses my acoustic piano, the digital piano is on the opposite side of the room, and students working on theory set themselves up on one of the sofas or at the kitchen table.
+At our house my teaching space is in the open plan living area.
+One corner houses my acoustic piano, the digital piano is on the opposite side of the room, and students working on theory set themselves up on one of the sofas or at the dining table.
 It’s great having everyone in the same space, as it’s easier to keep an eye on progress and answer questions as needed.

 Having well-defined work stations helps to keep lessons running smoothly, and also cuts down on distractions.
 I keep the majority of lesson resources near the acoustic piano, practice activities are stored by the digital piano, and any theory resources students need are ready to go at the start of each lesson.